Exeton/SpigotTutorial/Lessons/Lesson 1 ~ Hello World Console.md

     }
 ```

 Note: onEnable() is a method.
 Methods are places you can put series of instructions for your computer to execute.
-Be sure to check out [this page](https://mathbits.com/MathBits/Java/Methods/Lesson1.htm).
+Be sure to check out [this page](https://mathbits.com/MathBits/Java/Methods/Lesson1.htm) for more info on methods.

 The onEnable() method has a lot of parts.
 It starts off with an @Override annotation.
 We're not going to worry about this.
 Following that is the keyword public, the keyword void, the method name - onEnable, some parentheses, and then a pair of curly brackets.
 Here's what all that means.